ankitkhadria1/socket.io-chat/README.md

     return options.chat.creatorId.equals(someId);
 });

+> FLAGS.AUTHOR, FLAGS.MEMBER, FLAGS.OTHER have numbers 1,2,3,4 respectively

 > Each message have array of receivers.
 It means, after leave or remove user from chat, this user can read messages
 > where he was the receiver.